 Complaints of alleged sexual harassment and discrimination and associated objectionable behaviour including racial and religious vilification and victimisation.
 Also granting exemptions, reviewing decisions made by the Commissioner and providing opinions related to anti-discrimination matters.

-Domestic and commercial building disputes, disciplinary proceedings and reviews of decisions by the Building Service Authority and registered adjudicator decisions.
+Domestic and commercial building disputes, disciplinary proceedings and reviews of decisions by the Queensland Building and Construction Commission and registered adjudicator decisions.

 Child protection matters, adoption applications, blue card applications, prohibiting a person from entering an educational facility.